Medically reviewed by Mary Lucas, RN

 Of these, the most common side effects reported in clinical trials of bupropion were constipation, dizziness, dry mouth, headaches/migraines, nausea/vomiting, excessive sweating, agitation and tremor, which were all reported by more than 20 percent of users.

-Agitation was the most common side effect reported in clinical trials of Wellbutrin, a medication containing bupropion prescribed to treat depression and seasonal affective disorder.
+Agitation was the most common side effect reported in clinical trials of Wellbutrin, a medication containing bupropion prescribed to treat major depressive disorder (MDD) and seasonal affective disorder.
 According to data from the FDA, 31.9 percent of people reported agitation while using bupropion.

 Other side effects associated with agitation include insomnia, which affected about 18 percent of bupropion users in clinical trials.